 Your brain stays active during the night.
 Only when you are asleep, your brain processes impressions and information that you collected during the day and it changes (neural plasticity takes place).

-These neural processes allow you to learn and properly adjusts to your ever-changing environment.
+These neural processes allow you to learn and properly adjust to your ever-changing environment.

 So ideally, you want to fall asleep easily, sleep deeply, uninterruptedly and wake up rested.